josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 glances
 ```

-But that will polute my python installation with glances dependencies.
+But that will pollute my python installation with glances dependencies.
 So the best next thing is to isolate it on a virtual environment:

 ```shell
 python -m venv ~/venv/glances